Little tunny: Distribution and habitat

 The little tunny is typically a schooling species.
 It lives in schools based primarily on fish size rather than species, so other members of the family Scombridae, like the Atlantic bonito, may be present.
-These schools cover areas up to 3.2 kilometres long.
+These schools may cover areas up to 3.2 kilometres long and have more than 5000 induviduals.
 Little tunny that have not yet reached adulthood form tight schools offshore.
 Larger schools are more common offshore whereas smaller groups may wander far inshore.

 Reproduction

 Little tunny spawn in water that is at least 25 °C in the months of April through November in the Atlantic Ocean.
 The spawning season of the little tunny in the Mediterranean is generally between May and September, but the most intensive spawning occurs between July and August.
 The major spawning areas are offshore, in waters that are 30 to 40 metres deep.
 The females are prolific fish, and can release 1.75 million eggs, in multiple clutches over a mating season.
 The eggs are fertilized in the water column after the males release sperm.
 The eggs are buoyant, spherical, transparent, and pelagic.
 A droplet of oil within the egg adds to its buoyancy.
 The diameter of the eggs can be anywhere from 0.8 mm to 1.1 mm, and they are light amber.
 Larvae are released 24 hours after fertilization and are approximately 3 mm in size.
 Pigmentation in the eyes appear 48 hours after hatching.
 The teeth and fins develop at sizes of 3.7–14 mm.
 Once the larvae are 14 mm to 174 mm long, they take on the adult appearance; the body becomes more elongated.
 Studies have found that it takes approximately 3 years for the little tunny's gonads to reach sexual maturity.
 The average size of a sexually mature individual is 38 cm in fork length.